Our Review Process

-The acute complications of diabetes may begin to show up, starting with fainting and dizziness.
-The acute complications of diabetes type 2 do not differ much from type 1 diabetes.
+Diabetes has several long term and short term complications and here are some of the acute complications of diabetes.
+The acute complications of diabetes mellitus may begin to show up, starting with fainting and dizziness.
+The complications of diabetes type 2 do not differ much from type 1 diabetes.
 The following are the acute complications of diabetes:

 Acute diabetes symptoms strain the kidneys to break down and absorb the excess glucose in the blood.
 The kidneys help excrete this glucose in the urine and draw out fluid from your cells.
 It leads to frequent urination and increased thirst.

 A condition where blood sugar can get fatally high.

 This is a condition that exclusively affects people who have type 2 diabetes and poses a significant risk to their lives.
 Both acute dehydration and very high blood glucose might bring on this condition.